 Bonus points events are not only a great way to increase reward program sign-ups but also to reward current members for their loyalty to your brand!
 Bonus points give your customers the necessary motivation to complete purchases they might have been on the fence about and join your loyalty program in order to reap the rewards.

-Like anything else, a bonus points event can only be successful if your customers know about it.
-One of the master of this is One Love Organics.
-Every time they run a special event, they do an awesome job of advertising it.
-Their promotion is attractive, simple, and clear in its messaging: they’re here to save you money.
+Columbia offers 5x rewards on everything, which was only running for a few days.
+Their promotion is attractive, simple, and clear in its messaging–they’re here to save you money.
 They also promote a sense of urgency by including an expiry date on when the bonus points event will be over.
 All of this leads to more customers turning into lifetime loyalty club members.